madscientist42/partitionfs/README.md

 do FUSE mounts of the filesystems in the partitons.
 This allows things like no-root/sudo access needed builds of disk images from start to finish when combined with other FUSE filesystems.

-Currently, the code is set up to work solely with a MSDOS partition table.
-Future releases are planned to support a larger range of partition types such as GPT- whatever libparted helps enable this filesystem to expose, it will eventually support.
+Previously, the filesystem was validated with just MSDOS partitioned images/devices.
+As of 01/01/2020, it has also been validated against GPT partitioned images/devices.
+It is known to work well with these and while not validated at this time, it should support any partition table system libparted is capable of working with at this time.

 Building is simple.
 You need FUSE, libparted, libblkid, and libuuid installed as a developer (i.e. headers and libraries) configuration as well as CMake version 2.8 or later as prerequisites- and just